highchair/artinruins-com/_property/brook-meeting-euclid.md

 ### Current Events

 Since demolition, a new private student residence was built called [257 Thayer]({% link _property/257-thayer-st.md %}).
-In the next block to the north, [seven more late 19th-century homes were demolished]({% link _property/brook-meeting-cushing.md %}) for a parking lot.
+In the next block to the north, [seven more late 19th-century homes were demolished]({% link _property/brook-meeting-cushing.md %}) for a temporary parking lot that later became the [Brown Student Wellness Center]({% link _property/wellness-center-residence-hall.md %}).

 ### History